Considering permanent makeup? Do your research!

 What the heck is the difference between a permanent makeup artist, dermalogist (not dermatologist!)
 Micropigmentation specialist, and permanent cosmetics technician?

 NOTHING!
 These are just fancy titles for people who do permanent make up.
 Bottom line, be an educated consumer.
 Don't get tricked by marketing schemes.
 Assure the person doing your procedure was properly trained.
 So many people are popping up offering services that took a weekend course.
-A newer artist may be a better choice than one that was poorly trained but in the business several years.
+A newer artist may be a better choice than one that was poorly trained but in the business for several years.
 There is so much more than just looking at the pictures which were probably PhotoShopped on websites.
 Does your artist reuse a microblading handle, do they understand how to correctly do a procedure and not contaminate objects with potential pathogens which may infect the next client?
 As great as the health department is at making the facility safe if the person doesn't have a medical background or in-depth extra training you may be putting yourself at risk.
 I will include that in the next blog.
 As infection control is a very serious issue for me as an RN.